 The problem with this new way of thinking is that it can be very difficult for a designated driver to know when he or she is at that legal limit and whether he or she will take the wheel at a level of .02 BAC, .05 BAC, or higher.
 This new study should remind everyone that a designated driver should be a sober driver who abstains from drinking entirely.
 Sadly, many people get injured and die every year due to drunk driving.

 If you have been injured or lost a loved one in a Georgia car accident caused by a driver who has been drinking, you should speak with an experienced Peachtree City DUI victim attorney.
-Please contact the Law Offices of Shane Smith to learn about your rights and what compensation may be available to you at 770.487.8999 for a free initial case consultation today.
+Please contact Shane Smith Law to learn about your rights and what compensation may be available to you at 770.487.8999 for a free initial case consultation today.